C-Otto/BitBook/documentation/technical.md

  * Electrs (localhost:50001): A

 For Bitcoin Cash:
+* blockchair.com: ATH
+* fullstack.cash: H

+For Bitcoin SV:
-* blockchair.com: H
+* blockchair.com: ATH

 #### Requests and Queue
 For each type of result (e.g. transaction details), a `PrioritizingProvider` implementation is responsible for transforming requests into results.
-Each request has a priority (at the moment either 'standard' or 'lowest'), so that higher-priority requests are served earlier than others.
+Each request has a priority ('lowest', 'medium', 'standard'), so that higher-priority requests are served earlier than others.
 The code automatically merges duplicates in the queue, attaches new requests to in-flight requests, and picks providers (APIs) based on their recent performance/failure rates.